middlebury/middlebury-script-lab/_sections/application.md

 Applications will be submitted through [Film Freeway](https://www.filmfreeway.com).
 You will first submit an initial application; then, should you be selected for the second round of evaluation, we will ask for your full screenplay.

-Round one applications should include:
+Round one applications should include the following:

 - The first 10 pages of your final script as a PDF file